SafetyNet is the online system for recording hazard/incidents reports, safe work procedures and risk assessments at the University of Wollongong.

 SafetyNet was initially developed based on Internet Explorer 6.
-While it may function using other browsers, it is recommended to use the newest available version of Internet Explorer for optimum performance.
+While it may function using other browsers, it is recommended to use the newest available version of Internet Explorer (Microsoft Edge) for optimum performance.

 If you are having troubles accessing SafetyNet, try clearing your web browser cache.
-If this does not work, try opening a "new session" following the instructions below.
+If this does not work, try opening a "new session" or use another browser.

 Hazard and incident reports

 This is a short instructional video designed to show students how to report WHS incidents in SafetyNet, UOW's online safety management system.
 The video follows a second year nursing student as he navigates his way through the incident reporting process.
 Staff follow a similar process.

 Shaun is a second year nursing student who has been involved in a work health and safety incident whilst on a nursing placement.
 During the incident Shaun was verbally abused by a patient but wasn't physically injured.